knative/docs/docs/developer/serving/services/certificate-class.md

-# Configuring Services custom certificate class
+# Configuring a custom certificate class for a Service

 When autoTLS is enabled and Knative Services are created, a certificate class (`certificate.class`) is automatically chosen based on the value in the `config-network` ConfigMap located inside the `knative-serving` namespace.
 This ConfigMap is part of Knative Serving installation.
 If the certificate class is not specified, this defaults to `cert-manager.certificate.networking.knative.dev`.
 After `certificate.class` is configured, it is used for all Knative Services unless it is overridden with a `certificate.class` annotation.